 • Advocacy within legal and criminal justice systems, and social service agencies.

-Mosaic Family Services has served over 500 victims of human trafficking since the inception of the Services for Survivors of Trafficking Program in 2001.
+Mosaic Family Services has served over 500 victims of human trafficking since we first began serving survivors of trafficking in 2001.
 Clients are referred by law enforcement, social and medical service providers and individuals within the community.
-Mosaic also operates a 24-hour trafficking hotline.
+Mosaic also operates a 24-hour crisis hotline where survivors are able to call and connect with an advocate 365 days a year.

-Mosaic also provides education, trainings and multilingual informational materials to the immigrant communities at risk for trafficking as well as to law enforcement, other service providers and community groups to increase awareness and understanding of this often invisible human rights abuse.
+Mosaic also provides education, trainings and informational materials to communities at risk for trafficking as well as to law enforcement, other service providers and community groups to increase awareness and understanding of this often invisible human rights abuse.

 Links to resources for information on human trafficking: